Stonelinks/resume/contents/index.md

           start: 2012
           title: Team Member
           description: |
-            - Designed and implemented web crawler and scraper to analyze financial news sources and gauge stock market sentiment.
+            - Designed and implemented web crawler / scraper to analyze financial news sources and gauge market sentiment
-            - Assisted in implementation and training of classifier using Python Natural Language Toolkit.
+            - Assisted in implementation / training of classifier using Python Natural Language Toolkit
-            - Gave presentations and poster sessions to the RPI Community about DaBuzz and the Rensselaer Center for Open Source Software.
+            - Gave presentations and poster sessions to the RPI Community about DaBuzz and the Rensselaer Center for Open Source Software

     -
       name: Skills